derektypist/coding-traineeship-projects/README.md

 ## Step 2 - Full Stack Development

 Studied Front-End Coding Languages, along with various Back-End Languages.
-Completed a number of mini-projects where I practiced my coding skills.
+Completed a number of mini-projects where I practiced my coding skills as I study through the material.
 On Codecademy.

 Completion Certificates